-Irwin is a lawyer and public servant who began his career at the Ontario Ministry of Labour in the occupational health and safety field.
-He then moved to the Ontario Workers' Compensation Board, serving first as the Chief of Staff to the Chair and then in a number of executive-level policy, legal and finance positions.
+Irwin is a lawyer and former public servant who began his career at the Ontario Ministry of Labour in the occupational health and safety field.
+He then moved to the Ontario Workers' Compensation Board, serving first as the Chief of Staff to the Chair and then in a number of executive-level positions.
 Subsequently, he joined the Information and Privacy Commissioner as Director of Appeals.
 He was then appointed as the Assistant Information Commissioner, the most senior adjudicative position in the organization.

 Irwin has worked at Cabinet Office in the Ontario government on two separate occasions, first as the Executive Coordinator responsible for the intergovernmental, municipal and justice portfolios and later as the Assistant Deputy Minister for the Roots of Youth Violence Review.